designsbyjuan/MayaPyLib/README.md

 Simple renaming tool.
 Find and replace functionality, add prefix/suffix for multiple selections.

-To load GUI's: import then modulename.showUI().
+* To load GUI's: import then modulename.showUI()
+* More information on how to use, gotchas, and coming soon in docstring
-Only Maya 2011 - 2016 supported (Pyside).
+* Only Maya 2011 - 2016 supported (Pyside).
 Future iterations will support Pyside and Pyside2.

 # Author Information
 Name: Juan Mendiola